Meerschwein/lite-xl-home-manager/README.md

 A derivation of lite-xl that supports a couple of extra options.
 To use it use the package outputs or apply the overlay.
-It doesn't support mach since I can't test it.
+It doesn't support Mac since I can't test it.

 ```nix
 # assuming you have the overlay applied